GDP6/help/README.md

   3. Create a new file in the root of the Micro-SD card (i.e. same level as the previous two files) called `ssh`. *Notice: there is no file extension to this file!*
 * After this, safely eject the Micro-SD card and plug it into the Raspberry Pi Zero.
 * Plug in the Micro-USB cable to the **USB** port of the Raspberry Pi Zero W. **This is next to the identical looking port called PWR IN.**

+### SSH over USB
 * Plug the other side to the PC and the light on the Pi should turn on/start flashing.
 Do **NOT** unplug the device until its driver is installed as a "*USB Ethernet/RNDIS Gadget*" on the computer.
+This is important in the first boot as the files can become corrupted!
 * When the device appears with the name above as one of the PC's networks adapters, you can attempt to SSH.
 * In some cases, you may have to download [Bonjour](https://support.apple.com/kb/DL999).
 * Finally, use a program like [PuTTY](https://www.putty.org/) to SSH.